Grammarly Home

 How AI detectors work FAQs

-How does an AI content detector work?
+How do AI checkers work?

-No AI detector is 100% accurate.
+Yes, AI detectors are accurate, but no AI detector is 100% accurate.
 You should never rely on the results of an AI detector alone to determine whether AI was used to generate content.
 AI detectors can identify patterns found in human writing and AI-generated text, but they cannot definitively conclude whether or not AI was used.
 These tools should be one part of a holistic approach to evaluating writing originality.

 Why do AI detectors sometimes flag human-written content?